National AHPs’ day

-- Demonstrate the achievements of local services, and their impact on patient care and population health
+- Highlighting local service achievements and their profound influence on patient care and public health.

-- Support integrated working with other services and organisations
+- Collaborative efforts with other services and organisations for integrated working.

 Who’s it for?